Mmoetaz/Express_Services_TN/README.md

 *Admin space is made with MVC (model-view-controller) method, inside the folder '1_MVC' you will find 4 folders:

 _config: which contains the database information.

 _Model

 _View

 _Controller

 _And the "index.php" file which will route the URL to the appropriate controllers/actions.

+*About SQL part i tried to use oracle, so you can use sqldeveloper and use the file "Express_serv.sql".

+*You have to use a local server for the site to try it.

+*for example you can use Xampp and put the main folder 'EXPRESS SERVICES' in Xampp>htdocs folder and then you can try it and make your own changes.